Nimausfi/HDMI_Out/README.md

 # HDMI Out

+The following design is implemented on Arty Z7-20 FPGA board in Vivado 2019.1.
 Please check the reference for details about the code, HDMI connector, video and TMDS signals.

 NOTE:
 The main source code has been implemented in ISE, hence, some changes have been done for implementing the design in Vivado 2019.1.